The world of earthquakes moves after 30 years Alaska Science Forum - ExBulletin

 “There was no discrimination here, I was always treated equally,” she said.
 “When I gave a presentation somewhere else, some people would approach me and say, ‘Wow, great, you’re a geologist over there.’
 But I didn’t think about those things.
 I just did it because I loved learning about earthquakes.”

 The biggest challenge, she said, was raising two young boys (Anton and Daniel, both now in their 20s) while working as seismologists.
-She credits her husband, engineer Artem Robert, with being supportive when she travels for work or needs to spend extra time in the office.
+She credits her husband, engineer Artem Robert, for supporting her when she travels for work or needs to spend extra time in the office.

 She has now applied for and been accepted for a new job elsewhere.
 In December 2024, Robert will begin working on the USGS ShakeAlert program.

-She will lead a team of scientists in California, Oregon and Washington to provide real-time alerts to people after an earthquake.
+She will lead a team of scientists in California, Oregon and Washington, who will provide real-time alerts to people after an earthquake.
 These text messages are an early warning that gives people up to a minute or so to prepare for the next earthquake.
 The researchers envision automated messages that could slow trains, close water valves, or turn on backup generators before the ground starts shaking.

 “This is the future,” Robert said of the systems currently in place in Japan and other countries with a dense network of seismometers.
 “Every time you give a public presentation, people ask you if we can predict earthquakes.